Graduate Non-Degree Overview

 - Note that copies of web-academic histories obtained from student portals are not acceptable.

-- International degrees issued in a foreign language should be accompanied by a certified translation.
+- International degrees issued in a non-English language should be accompanied by a certified translation.

 - Additional credentials may be requested, if necessary, to confirm degree equivalency.